 Revenue is any money earned by the business.

-Of course, there are those accounting terms that don’t pertain to a particular financial statement.
+Of course, there are those basic accounting terms that don’t pertain to a particular financial statement.
 For those, we’ve reserved the “general” category.

 19. Accounting Period

 An Accounting Period is designated in all Financial Statements (Income Statement, Balance Sheet, and Statement of Cash Flows).
 The period communicates the span of time that is reported in the statements.

 The term Allocation describes the procedure of assigning funds to various accounts or periods.
 For example, a cost can be Allocated over multiple months (like in the case of insurance) or Allocated over multiple departments (as is often done with administrative costs for companies with multiple divisions).

 21. Business (or Legal) Entity

 This is the legal structure, or type, of a business.
 Common company formations include Sole Proprietor, Partnership, Limited Liability Corp (LLC), S-Corp and C-Corp.
 Each entity has a unique set of requirements, laws, and tax implications.